WeibelLab-Teaching/CSE_218_118_Fa20_Team_Virtual_Party/README.md

 - **Gather.Town:** lacks of immersive 3D experience and open lobbies
 - **Mozilla Hubs:** scenes are less realistic, online video streaming works doesn't work as anticipated

 Many current real-time communication apps rely on open-camera to improve the overall immersive experience that the user could have.
-However, facing a open-camera could add a level of stress to certain users which will lead them to give up the opportunity to socilize.
-Besides, many similar services in the market cannot run on mobile platform without installing a dedicated phone app.
+However, facing a open-camera could add a level of stress to certain users which will lead them to give up the opportunity to socialize.
+Besides, many similar services in the market cannot run on a mobile platform without installing a dedicated mobile app.

 ## What Does The Project do?